England is in an Avian Influenza Prevention Zone (AIPZ) with mandatory biosecurity measures and bird gatherings remain banned.

 For information on the latest situation regarding avian influenza in England including the ban on bird gatherings, see GOV.UK – Bird flu (avian influenza): latest situation in England.

-The AIPZ requires keepers to conduct enhanced biosecurity to mitigate the risk of further outbreaks of the disease.
-This includes measures such as cleansing and disinfecting clothing, footwear, equipment and vehicles before and after contact with poultry and captive birds and, if practical, using disposable protective clothing.
+Stringent biosecurity measures will remain in place nationwide including measures such as cleansing and disinfecting clothing, footwear, equipment and vehicles before and after contact with poultry and captive birds and, if practical, using disposable protective clothing.

 Keepers should remain vigilant and practice stringent biosecurity to protect the health and welfare of their birds.
 Find out how to protect your birds in the government’s biosecurity guidance.